 - For cover images (on both personal and business pages), the ratio is 16:9.

 For images posted to the feed, you can range in aspect ratio between 9:16 to 16:9.
 I’ve found that there is no real ideal, Facebook tends to adhere to whatever your aspect ratio is so long as it stays between 9:16 and 16:9.

 If you are a photography business that is launching advertisements, these are the following best aspect ratios:

 - For feed placements: Square 1:1 for images and vertical 4:5 for videos.

 - Audience Network placements: Vertical 9:16

-What is the Best Aspect Ratio for Pinterest in 2019?
+What is the Best Aspect Ratio for Pinterest?

 Pinterest is a bit simpler than the other social media, its recommended aspect ratio is 2:3 aspect ratio.
 You can pin a variety of sizes, but 2:3 is optimal.

 In conclusion, be attentive to your aspect ratio as that will aid you when composing your photograph, printing your masterpiece, or sharing your photographic eye with the world!